-Furthermore, the general education requirement fosters development of a liberal arts foundation.
+The general education requirement for all undergraduate degrees offered by East Texas Baptist University fosters development of a liberal arts foundation.
 The liberal arts as endorsed at ETBU include exposure to and experience in a prescribed variety of disciplines.
-These courses do not merely focus on skills, techniques or procedures specific to a particular discipline, occupation or profession but rather provide the opportunity for the student to be broadly educated and to see connections between and within disciplines.
-Students will begin to understand and apply concepts from the natural sciences, health and wellness, and the fine arts as well as applying skill sets in information literacy, quantitative reasoning, biblical foundations and communicative fluency in courses from across the curriculum.
+These courses do not merely focus on skills and techniques specific to a particular discipline, but rather provide the opportunity for the student to be broadly educated and to see connections between and within disciplines.